vkumpost/ModelFitter/README.md

 ## Usage

-See the example script that demonstrates fitting of the single-humped function to the data: [data_fitting.jl](scripts/data_fitting.jl).
+See the [example script](scripts/data_fitting.jl) that demonstrates fitting of the single-humped function to the data.

 ## Input data

-The input data are considered to be in the long form as shown in [example_data.csv](data/example_data.csv).
+The input data are considered to be in the long form as shown in the [example data.](data/example_data.csv).
 In this particular example, `Month` indicates the time vector and `rel.eng` data vector.
 The remaining columns are labels describing the individual members of the population.
 The data can be converted to the wide format by calling `load_long_data`.

 ## Single-Humped Function